 This Smoothie King Strawberry X-treme copycat recipe is bursting with the natural sweetness of fresh strawberries and tropical papaya.
-It's a homemade spin on a popular smoothie franchise favorite, delivering a deliciously healthy robust strawberry flavor.
+It's a homemade spin on the popular smoothie franchise favorite, delivering a deliciously healthy, robust strawberry flavor.

-We realized that even some beloved menu items from Smoothie King, like the Banana Boat Smoothie, The Vanilla Hulk, and Pineapple Surf Smoothie, often include added sugars, especially in the fruit juice blends.
+We realized that even some beloved menu items from Smoothie King, like the Banana Boat Smoothie, the Vanilla Hulk, and the Pineapple Surf Smoothie, often include added sugars, especially in the fruit juice blends.

-So, we took it upon ourselves to recreate these treats at home, focusing on whole foods.
+So, I chose to recreate these treats at home, focusing on whole foods.
 I've discovered just the right balance between fresh and frozen fruits for that perfect consistency.
-Making these smoothies at home lets us control what goes in, ensuring top-notch ingredients and a flavor that hits the spot, all while saving money.
+Making these smoothies at home lets us control what goes in with the best ingredients and save money.

-Instead of Smoothie King's papaya juice blend, laden with sugars, we use pure apple juice and fresh papaya.
+Instead of Smoothie King's papaya juice blend, full of added sugars, we use pure apple juice and fresh papaya.

 As you prepare this strawberry smoothie, take a moment to set a positive intention.
 To delve deeper into this practice, check out our free guide on intention-setting and affirmations.